Here is a another true or should that be True Blood dating story !

 At first I took it as his sense of humor, but it did not sit well with me for obvious reasons.
 The old me would have hoped it was just a joke and brushed it off.
 With my diamond self in full effect, I told him that he needed to treat me with greater respect.
 He told me “I can’t handle this” because he was sick of all our “negative interactions” and “couldn’t give me what I wanted” and that he was “not open to debate the issue any further.”

 At that point I realized we never talked about what we wanted.
 We talked about what he DIDN’T want and we talked about my problems.
 No wonder things were so messed up!
 He thought I was just some chick with a whole lot of baggage who didn’t have any expectations whatsoever.
 I told him I cared about him as much as I cared about all my friends and loved ones, but that I simply could not tolerate disrespect.
 I have not heard from him since.

-In the end, like Sookie, he was not able to glamor me, but only thanks to Dr. Diana’s love mentoring program.
-If he and I should ever encounter each other again, I can at least respect myself enough to know that I was not just another woman he used for sex with while recovering from his breakup.
+In the end, like Sookie, he was not able to glamor me, but only thanks to my work with Dr. Diana’s expert dating coach.
+If True Blood Bill and I should ever meet, I will know that I was not just another woman he used for sex.
+While recovering from his breakup.
 Also, I’ve learned to take men for face value.
-From now on I will not be glamored by their sweet actions when their words spell out something completely bad for me: “I’m not open to a relationship” plus meaningful conversation and phone calls, letters, dates, paying for dinner, making plans and constantly texting sweet nothings all day, everyday does not mean he’s looking for love or a commitment.
-It means he looking for sex and HE’S NOT INTO A RELATIONSHIP…period!
-Hopefully one day soon I’ll meet my Soulmate, a man who respects me and loves me for standing my ground and does not shut down or run off.
-Many thanks,
+From now on I will not be glamored by their sweet actions when their words spell out something completely bad for me.